FlorianSchroevers/af-detection/README.md

 * `get_gender`:

 		Description:
-        	Returns a the gender of the given patient
+        	returns a the gender of the given patient
         Args:
             patient_id : str
                 the id of the patient